Luccan97/repo_cbo_pics/README.md

 ---

+# Notes

-Notes: The HTML tables were translated after being generated and underwent minor manual adjustments in style and formatting within the .docx files.
+1) The HTML tables were translated after being generated and underwent minor manual adjustments in style and formatting within the .docx files.

-## 🛠️ Requirements
+# 🛠️ Requirements

 This project requires R (>= 4.0) and the following packages: